michisee/alertmanager/README.md

     - 'docker/debian8-64'
 ```

-If a host config file is not existing in `spec/acceptance/nodesets/docker`:
+If you don't create a node file in `spec/acceptance/nodesets/docker` and you want to use the [beaker-hostgenerator](https://github.com/puppetlabs/beaker-hostgenerator#usage) to create one:

 ```yaml
 ---